senseofsteph/SocialSesh/README.md

 ### Overview

-An app where users can connect, create, and contribute with scheduled social sessions
+An app where a user can connect, create, and contribute

 ### Technologies required (besides typical Hackbright tech stack)

-The Google sign-in API: https://developers.google.com/identity/sign-in/web/sign-in

-The Google maps API: https://developers.google.com/maps/documentation/javascript/overview
+TBD

 ### Data

 - User email, first name, last name, photo, and short bio
-- User city / zipcode
-- Activity name, type, and status
+- Interest name and interest type

 ### Roadmap

 #### MVP

-- User can log in with Google email account
+- User can log in with name and email address
-- User can select an activity they want to do for the day
-- User can message and meet with another local user, sharing the same activity
+- User can create profile with photo, bio, and interests
-- User can add social session to Google calendar or receive text message confirmation
+- User can message other users that have the same interest

 #### 2.0

--  Tailor activity to the user's current stage of life (teenager, parent, elderly, etc.)
+- Tailor interest to stage of life (teenager, parent, elderly, etc.)
-- Can schedule social sessions with multiple users
+- User can schedule in-person social sessions based on interest
+- Maps that auto-generate local users based on city / zipcode

+#### 3.0

-- Electronic policy signature and background check to ensure safety amongst users
+- Policy e-signature and background check to ensure safety
+- Automated matching of user with the same interest
 - Slicker UI with use of front-end technologies

-#### 3.0

-- User profile customization
-- Automated matching

 ### Notes